elijahbright1/Incident-Analysis-LAB/README.md

 ### Skills Learned

-- properly read traffic logs
+- how to properly read traffic logs
-- investigate port errors and their functions
+- investigate port errors and their fucntions
+- implement OS & Networking hardening technqiues
-- assess security risks on a network and reinforce network security
+- assess and report security risks on a network and reinforce network security

 ### Tools Used
 - TCPDUMP